Geontech/fins/README.md

 * To use the `sim` target, your top level testbench must terminate all signal activity when finished and must have a boolean signal called `simulation_done` that is `true` at the end of the simulation.
 * When developing the `fins.json` file, the `make fins` command will be very helpful
 * To use modeling tools like Octave or MATLAB with the `sim` target, you must define the top-level key `modeling_tool` in `fins.json` and set it to "octave" or "matlab".
 Once that key is defined, you must have two files in the root of your repository: `sim_setup.m` which is run before the HDL simulation and `sim_verify.m` which is run after the HDL simulation.
+* When preparing to deliver a packaged IP project, run `make` with the `DELIVERY` variable set to any value on the command line.
+For example: `make DELIVERY=1`.
+This environmental variable will cause Vivado to "import" the source, simulation, and constraints files into the project subdirectories instead of leaving them in place.
+This is beneficial when you would like to deliver just the packaged IP project.

 ## Execution Flow and Inputs/Outputs